-After being medically evacuated from the Western Front for the third time in less than a year, Aubrey Southwell must have wondered why he decided to leave the relative tranquillity of his family’s property “Heywood” and his teaching position at the newly opened Hall Primary School.
+After being medically evacuated from the Western Front for the third time in less than a year, Aubrey Southwell must have longed for the comparative tranquility of his family’s property “Heywood” at Hall.

 Southwell’s courage and determination had been undeniably tested up to this point as he had suffered two separate gunshot wounds in September 1917 and March 1918 before being gassed in September 1918.
 His bravery was recognised however when he was awarded the Military Medal in 1918 for his actions at Polygon Wood.
 He had successfully led his battalion’s Lewis gunners against enemy positions under heavy machine-gun fire without sustaining any casualties.

 Southwell subsequently survived the war, returning to Australia in 1919.
 His father, James, had established “Heywood” in 1877 where Aubrey was born in 1889.
 Aubrey’s grandfather Thomas established the property “Parkwood” at Ginninderra in 1854.